Last Updated: March 6, 2025

 business vpn for remote access

-Remote desktop protocol, or RDP, is similar to VDI in that it allows users to access a remote desktop or server from a local computer or device.
+Remote desktop protocol, or RDP, is similar to VDI as both allow users to access a remote desktop or server from a local computer or device.

 With VDI, each user connects to their virtual desktop, which can be customized to their specific needs.
 However, with RDP, employees connect to a single remote desktop session shared by multiple users and have a standardized desktop environment.
 RDP sessions share server resources such as memory, storage, and processing power.

-RDP allows IT administrators to manage and maintain company devices centrally, reducing the need for physical access and streamlining project collaboration.
+RDP allows IT administrators to manage and maintain company devices centrally, reducing the need for physically accessing and streamlining project collaboration.

 RDP was developed by Microsoft and is included in many versions of Windows.
-Unfortunately, this means RDP is incompatible with Linux or macOS and unsuitable for companies with diverse IT infrastructure.
+However, it is incompatible with Linux or macOS and unsuitable for companies with diverse IT infrastructure.

-RDP can pose security risks if not properly configured, granting unauthorized access to company resources.
+RDP can pose security risks if not properly configured, risking unauthorized access to company resources.
 Still, companies can establish a secure connection via RDP with MFA, strong password policies, and network segmentation.

 Which Solution Is Best for Your Business?